NamelessMC/Nameless-Plugin/README.md

 # Nameless-Plugin
 The official Minecraft plugin for NamelessMC v2.
-For compiled fils see the [spigot resource page](https://www.spigotmc.org/resources/nameless-plugin-for-v2.59032/)
+For compiled files see the [spigot resource page](https://www.spigotmc.org/resources/nameless-plugin-for-v2.59032/)

 # Features
 * Register command